 Utah Admin.
 Code R315-262-14 - General - Conditions For Exemption for a Very Small Quantity Generator

-generator meets the conditions for exemption listed in Section R315-262-14,
+meets the conditions for exemption listed in Section

-hazardous waste generated by the very small quantity generator is not subject
+generated by the very small quantity generator is not subject to the

-requirements of section 3010 of RCRA and the very small quantity generator may
+and the notification requirements of Section 3010 of RCRA and the very small

-accumulate hazardous waste on site without complying with such requirements.
+quantity generator may accumulate hazardous waste on site without complying

 (1) In a calendar month the very small